Jarmander333/vlc-video-shuffler/README.md

 * Make sure you have VideoLAN VLC installed. https://www.videolan.org/

-* Make sure that in the source code, you re-name the "video*.mp4" to your name of file, and the format too, so from "video.mp4" to something like "my_awesome_video.mkv".
-If you do not want to go through the trouble of digging through source code, you could also make all your videos mp4, and just re-name them to "video1.mp4", and so on...
+* Make sure that in the source code you add in your videos after the "vlc ", or else when you run the program, nothing will happen.

-* If you have, say, 13 videos you want to randomize, edit the source code to make the rand() statement read "rand() % 13", and add some core "if-else" statements to it!
+* If you have, say, 13 videos you want to randomize, edit the source code to make the rand() statement read "rand() % 13", and add some more "if-else" statements to it!

 * If you want to randomize video outside the source directory of the videos, specify a directory like this, "system("vlc /home/user/movies/video01.mp4");",